dgsasha/qualia-gtk-theme/README.md

 ## Snap Apps
 If Snap is installed you can enable Snap support when configuring the theme.

-If you really want Snaps to access the GTK4/Libadwaita configuration, you will have to run this command, replacing `SNAP-NAME` with the name of the Snap:
+If you really want Snaps to access the GTK4/Libadwaita configuration, you will have to run this command for each Snap, replacing `SNAP-NAME` with the name of the Snap:
 ```
 sudo mount --bind --mkdir ~/.config/gtk-4.0 ~/snap/SNAP-NAME/current/.config/gtk-4.0
 ```